 What to know about taking this medicine

-• Too much digoxin can poison you.
+Too much digoxin can poison you.
 This happens when there is too much of the drug in your body.
-Call your doctor if:
+Contact your doctor if:

-• Do not suddenly stop taking a beta-blocker.
+Do not suddenly stop taking digoxin without consulting with your doctor.
 This can cause high blood pressure, a heart attack, or a dangerous heart rhythm.

 The Health Encyclopedia contains general health information.
 Not all treatments or services described are covered benefits for Kaiser Permanente members or offered as services by Kaiser Permanente.
 For a list of covered benefits, please refer to your Evidence of Coverage or Summary Plan Description.
 For recommended treatments, please consult with your health care provider.